abduld/CS533/progress/progress.markdown

 ## Compiler Pass

+In this section we discuss some of the compiler transformations we will be examining.
+These optimizations have not been implemented.

+### Loop Fusion

-The most important factor in distributed computing is how to manage memory transfer.
+The most important factor in parallel computing is how to manage memory transfer.
 If a node computes a chunk of data and it is used in subsequent instructions, then it should reuse the output rather than send and request the data again.
 There are two approaches to facilitate this.